 Cantata version 2.4.0 released February 15th, 2020 showing the playlist with the "Group by Albums" view.

 Cantata relies on the Music Player Daemon for music library indexing and actual music playback.
-It's just a front-end for MPD and it is a really smooth one.
+It is a front-end for MPD and is a really smooth one.

-The playlist management is probably the most useful and powerful of all music players available on Linux.
-You have your "Stored playlists".
-Then there is dynamic playlists and smart playlists.
-You can rate songs in your current playlist.
-The smart and dynamic playlists can use those ratings and other information such as genre, artist or any other metadata to make smart playlists.
-You can easily make a list of all kpop songs you've rated 4-5 stars.
+Cantatas playlist management is perhaps the most useful and powerful of all music players available on Linux.
+You have your "Stored playlists," and there are also dynamic playlists and smart playlists.
+You can rate songs in your current playlist and use those ratings and other information such as genre, artist, or any other metadata to make smart playlists.
+You can, for example, make a list of all k-pop songs you have rated between 4 and 5 stars.